tompassarelli/fennec-ui/README.md

 ## Disclaimer

-- The install guide directs users to download third party Firefox extensions (sideberry).
-Any extension can introduce security vulnerabilties or actively attempt to steal your data, as of 09/09/2025 sideberry is audited.
+- The install guide directs users to download Firefox extensions, which can introdue security vulnerabilities or take direct hostile actions against users.
-- **Use at your own risk** - The author is not liable for any security issues, data breaches, or other damages
+- **Use at your own risk** - The author is not liable for any security issues, data breaches, or other damages of usage of this repository or mentioned extensions.
-- **You are responsible** for verifying the security of websites you visit
+- **You are responsible** for verifying the security of websites, code, and extensions used
-- Always keep Firefox and your extensions updated
+- Always keep Firefox updated
-- Consider the security implications before using any userChrome modifications or extension

 **By using this theme and mentioned Firefox extensions, you acknowledge these risks and agree that the author bears no responsibility for any consequences.**